pitchpoint-solutions/docs.pitchpointsolutions.io/_developer_guides/orders/querying.md

 ## Overview
 Your system needs to query your orders the point services platform.

-## Obtaining Authentication Tokens

-Before you can test your query, you must obtain an access token for the pointservices platform.

-### Step 1: Authenticate and Receive Tokens
+## Step 1: Authenticate and Receive Tokens
 See the [Authentication Guide](/developer_guides/authentication/access_token/) for more information on how to authenticate and receive your token.

 ### Step 2: Send your first request.